Daily Diary

 Day 1 - 10/9/05 Lands End - Bodmin

 After a hearty breakfast we said goodbye to Dave and quickly rode the 6 miles down to Lands End, arriving there just before 9.30 am.
 We both signed in the book, but then found there were no signs on the famous landmark post (the photo booth wasn't open until 10 am).
 I took some pictures for 4 fellow end to enders and their support driver at the post, and they then did the same for us.
-Then it was off up the A30 to Penzance for a brief stop to stock up on food before heading on-wards for our destination of Bodmin.
+Then it was off up the A30 to Penzance for a brief stop to stock up on some food before heading onwards for our destination of Bodmin.
 We popped into Redruth for some lunch but, like many places to come, it was uphill to get out of there and back onto the A30.

 The Bodmin bedroom

-Todays mileage: 59.9 miles 36 mph max
+Todays mileage: 59.9 miles 36 mph max speed Terrain: Not too hilly.

 Day 2 - 11/9/05 Bodmin - Langtree